 I am writing an article on Pure Med Spa.
 For info, please click here.

 Because I have received so many messages in response to this post, and since it seems not many of these commentators have read my later piece on the Pure Med Spa bankruptcy filing, I have included this paragraph to inform any readers of that filing.
-Effectively, this means you may NOT file a lawsuit against Pure Med Spa, except through the bankruptcy court, and there only for certain causes of action.
+Effectively, if you received your treatment or they stole money from you BEFORE they filed their bankruptcy case in 2009, this means you may NOT file a lawsuit against Pure Med Spa, except through the bankruptcy court, and there only for certain causes of action.
 You may NOT contact the company in any way about the money they owe you.
 You may NOT call the CEO and harass him.
 In short, you may not do anything to them.
 That is the point of the bankruptcy stay, to protect the company from creditors, and I absolutely support this, even when the filer is as abominable as Pure Med Spa.
 The same laws that protect Pure Med Spa protect you if you ever had to file, and speaking from experience as a bankruptcy attorney, that relief means a lot to people who are being harassed night and day by creditors.
 Don’t think this means you don’t have options, just follow the rules to ensure you don’t violate federal law.

 Original Post Let’s Eliminate Pure Med Spa: